Fast and Memory Efficient Multimodal Journey Planning with Delays: Abstract

 \section{Abstract}

 State-of-the-art multimodal journey-planning algorithms, such as ULTRA, have recently been adapted to account for delays.
 In this work, we extend this approach to be more memory-efficient, faster, and accurate.
 We also adapt this framework to other state-of-the-art algorithms, like CSA and RAPTOR.
-We demonstrate a speedup of $1.9\text{--}4.2\times$ over existing algorithms in the single-criterion search.
-In the multicriteria setting, we achieve competitive speedup results but greater accurateness.
-We also found that our method scales much better as the delay increases.
+We demonstrate a speedup of $1.9\text{--}4.2\times$ over existing algorithms in the single-objective search (earliest arrival time).
+In the bicriteria setting, we achieve competitive speedup results but greater accuracy.
+We also find that our method scales much better as the delay buffer $\Delta$ increases.